 \subsection{Visual Prompting}

-Visual prompting (VP) is an interaction paradigm that predates the recent surge of multimodal reasoning.
-Prior studies have demonstrated that incorporating pixel- or region-level cues—such as bounding boxes, markers, scribbles, or segmentation masks—into input images can substantially enhance a model’s perceptual capabilities~\citep{yang2023set,hu2024visual,cai2023vipllava,yan2024list}, thereby improving its understanding of visual inputs.
-For instance, SoM~\citep{yang2023set} shows that augmenting input images with labeled cues significantly improves referring and localization performance in GPT-4V.
-Similarly, Sketchpad-style pipelines automatically compose visual prompts by leveraging a toolbox of detectors and segmenters (with lightweight Python glue) to draw boxes and masks either prior to or during inference, thereby strengthening both perception and downstream reasoning~\citep{hu2024visual}.
-However, early VP methods are typically developed on frontier models, since many open-source alternatives lack the capacity to reliably invoke external tools and effectively reason over the resulting feedback.
-This limitation highlights the importance of equipping models with the ability to internalize such skills, rather than relying solely on externally orchestrated prompting mechanisms.
+Visual Prompting (VP) is an established interaction paradigm predating the recent surge in multimodal reasoning.
+This approach involves incorporating pixel- or region-level cues—such as bounding boxes, markers, scribbles, or segmentation masks—into input images.
+Prior studies demonstrate that this technique substantially enhances a model’s perceptual capabilities and overall visual understanding~\citep{yang2023set,hu2024visual,cai2023vipllava,yan2024list}.

+For instance, SoM~\citep{yang2023set} showed that augmenting input images with labeled cues significantly improves the referring and localization performance of GPT-4V.
+Similarly, Sketchpad-style pipelines~\citep{hu2024visual} automatically compose visual prompts by leveraging a toolbox of detectors and segmenters (often orchestrated by lightweight scripts) to draw boxes and masks either pre-inference or during inference.
+This process strengthens both perception and downstream reasoning.